tailscale/terms-and-conditions/terms/index.md

 4. **Term; Termination.**

     4.1	*Term.* These Terms will remain in effect from the day you open your Tailscale account until the earlier of (i) you closing your account or (ii) termination of these Terms by one of the parties as provided herein.
-The full duration of these Terms is the “**Term**.”
+The full duration of these Terms is the “**Term**”.

     4.2	*Closing your account.* You may close your account at any time by following the instructions in our Documentation.
 Any outstanding invoices will become immediately due and payable in accordance with the payment terms set forth in these Terms or on the applicable invoice.
 Any prepaid fees are non-refundable.